vlgiitr/ntm-pytorch/README.md

 ```
 Both RMSprop and Adam optimizers have been provided. ```-momentum``` and ```-alpha``` are parameters for RMSprop and ```-beta1``` and ```-beta2``` are parameters for Adam.
 All these arguments are initialized to their default values.

+- Training for copy task is carried out with sequence length ranging from 1-20.
+- Training for repeat copy task is carried out with sequence length ranging from 1-10 and repeat number in the range 1-10.
+- Training for associative recall task is carried out the number of items ranging from 2-6.
+- Training for priority sort task is carried outwith an input sequence length of 20 and target sequence length of 16.

 Evaluation
 ===============================
 The model was trained and was evaluated as mentioned in the paper.
 The results were in accordance with the paper.
 Saved models for all the tasks are available in the ```saved_models``` folder.
 The model for copy task has been trained upto 500k iterations and those for repeat copy, associative recall and priority sort have been trained upto 100k iterations.
 The code for saving and loading the model has been incorporated in ```train.py``` and ```evaluate.py``` respectively.